NYT Leaks Some of Desperate Dems' Secret Anti-Kavanaugh Letter

 They let Gorsuch go but they sure hit Justice Thomas with it years ago.
 Remember the accusations against Herman Cain that disappeared when he pulled out of the running?
 Ask Gloria Allred how many times they fall back on that.
 It’s the one accusation that can find someone guilty without any evidence or a trial.

 That brings us to sleazy Senator Feinstein again.
-The woman who didn’t know her top aide was a Chinese spy for twenty years, despite her lucrative and cozy relationship with the ChiComs, found a way, she hopes, to stop the judge.
+The woman who didn’t know her top aide was a Chinese spy for twenty years, despite her lucrative and cozy relationship with the Chinese Communists, found a way, she hopes, to stop the judge.
+And a crazy way it is.

-She has a cryptic letter given to her by some anonymous person.
-She gave it to the DOJ to begin a probe into Kavanaugh.
+The Senator has a cryptic letter given to her by some anonymous person.
+The person won’t come forward and doesn’t want to press the issue.
+Yet, Feinstein gave it to the DOJ to begin a probe into Kavanaugh.

-Judge Kavanaugh is a family-oriented, God, country, apple pie kind of guy who spends his spare time doing charity work or volunteering at his daughter’s soccer games.
+Judge Kavanaugh is a family-oriented, God, country, apple pie kind of guy who spends his spare time doing charity work or volunteering at his daughters’ soccer games.

 The letter is already leaking to one of the top fake news media publications — the New York Times.